HORSEID BEACH HIKING GUIDE

 Horseid Beach is located on the northern side of Moskenesøy, in the western part of Lofoten.
 While there is a hiking only route to the beach, the easiest way to get there is to take the ferry at Reine.
-The ferry is located approximately 300 meters from the gas station in the center of the village, there are signs from the main road pointing to the ferry.
 Take the same ferry as to Bunes beach, but you will exit at Kierkefjord/Kjerkfjord (pronounced roughly Sherk-fjord).

 Walk towards the right after exiting the pier in Kjerkfjord.
 After some 100 meters through the village and past the end of the first set of houses you will pass a small stream and (hopefully) see a sign pointing towards a small trail on the left.

 The trail is somewhat overgrown and grassy as it heads towards the pass between the two mountains in front of you.
 If the clouds are low, just keep going up, there is only one way.
 At the top, the trail flattens temporarily before descending a rather rocky, steep, and muddy hill towards the beach.